vimalmenon/ai/README.md

 ## To Do

+- [ ] Upgrade poetry to use Python 3.13
 - [ ] Reduce the docker image Size to 500 MB
 - [ ] Add tools to LLM
 - [ ] CD to upload the image to DockerHub